-Research also support the benefit of giving massage to a newborn as a sleeping aid.
+Research also supports the benefit of giving massage to a newborn as a sleeping aid.
 A study published in 2016 found that mothers who used lotion to massage their newborns at bedtime experienced better newborn sleep outcome (falling asleep faster, sleeping in longer stretches, waking less often at night) compared to mothers who massaged without lotions and mothers in a control group who didn’t massage at all (11).

 7. Nursing a Baby to Sleep

-Even fussiest baby will relax and doze off to sleep when mom offers breasts to him.
-It is no secret that sucking itself is relaxing for babies in addition to warmth that babies get when they are held securely against mom’s body.
+Even the fussiest baby will relax and doze off to sleep when mom offers breasts to him.
+It is no secret that sucking itself is relaxing for babies in addition to the warmth that babies get when they are held securely against mom’s body.

 Recommended Reading :